Clarity (Jimmy Eat World album): Songs

-The title of "12.23.95" is a reference to Little Christmas Eve; it was made in the living room of Adkins' parents' house, consisting of a drum machine, and a tiny recording set up.
+The title of "12.23.95" is a reference to Little Christmas Eve; it was made in the living room of Adkins's parents' house, consisting of a drum machine, and a tiny recording set up.
 Lind went round with a Dr. Rhythm drum machine while they were demoing material.
 He began pressing buttons, the drum patterns played at random.
 The band wrote music around it; the droning guitar that is heard was made by Adkins as he was playing the guitar tracks backwards, recording them on to a separate tape, and adding them back in.
 While in the studio, the band were unable to come up with a better drum sound, and ended up using the one from the drum machine.
 With "Ten", the band opted to use different drum set ups for each section of the song, as they had done with "Lucky Denver Mint".
 A loop is featured throughout the track, with Lind playing a different kit during the chorus and bridge portions.
 "Just Watch the Fireworks" began as a slower, ballad-esque type song, until Trombino suggested changing it to mid-tempo.
 The final version is drawn out by Katayama's and Joel Derouin's string parts.
 The power ballad "For Me This Is Heaven" uses a number of rhythmic parts, which was the result of Lind and Trombino playing with a variety of hand percussion instruments at their disposal.
 Adkins remarked: "They were wheeling in timpani when we realized we had taken it a little too far."
 Mia Huges of Spin said it was a "love song that’s about endings, and believing that love is worth it, despite their inevitability".